egorFiNE/node-extjs/README.md

 Do whatever you want with software as long as you are in compliance with [ExtJS license](http://www.sencha.com/products/extjs/license/).

-Also I redistribute a part of [Ext Core](http://www.sencha.com/products/extcore/) with this package, a stripped down version of <code>Ext-more.js</code>.
-A huge piece of client-side related code is removed from it.
+Also I redistribute a part of [Ext Core](http://www.sencha.com/products/extcore/) with this package: a bit stripped version of <code>Ext-more.js</code>.
+A significant piece of browser-related code is removed from it.

 ## Author